 \section{Example: Spinor Module over CDOs}

-Given a spin manifold $M$ with a trivialization of its first Pontrjagin form, we are interested in the space of sections of the hypothetical ``spinor bundle on the formal loops of $M$'' as a module over its ``differential operators''.
-The object of study in this section \emph{should} have the above geometric meaning, but is more precisely an example of the construction introduced in \S\ref{sec.ass} defined using semi-infinite cohomology.
-Following a similar strategy as in \S\ref{CDOP.CDOM}, we analyze this spinor module so as to obtain a more explicit description in terms of generating data and relations.
-It is hoped that a deeper understanding, including the identification of an appropriate Dirac operator, will lead to a useful geometric theory of the Witten genus.
+In this section, our object of study is another example of the construction in \S\ref{sec.ass} called the \emph{spinor module}.
+Following a similar strategy as in \S\ref{CDOP.CDOM}, we analyze its structure in order to give an explicit description of generating data and relations.
+It is hoped that this spinor module has an interpretation in terms of a ``spinor bundle with connection on the formal loops of a string manifold'', and a deeper understanding of it, including the identification of an appropriate Dirac operator, will lead to a useful geometric theory of the Witten genus.
 (This was in fact the original motivation of the paper.)